brug-be/rubycamp2015/pair_programming.md

 @rein          | Since I'm rather new to the scene, I am interested in most any projects someone would be willing to work on with me.
 Mostly I'd be interested in learning how to contribute to OSS, front-end (JS, Sass) or projects in Rails that require more tinkering and thoughts than standard CRUD apps.|
 ~~@kvzb~~        | ~~Investigate, create a proof-of-concept app using [Lotus.rb](https://lotusrb.org/)~~|
 @tgautier        | Investigate, create a proof-of-concept app using [Lotus.rb](https://lotusrb.org/)|
+@nicefiction     | Create a RoR webservice that grants authorisation without the need to log in.
+A bit like doodle where you can create and edit a doodle as the organiser without logging in.
+As a participant you can join and edit your participation to the doodle without logging in either. |
 ...          | ...                     |

 ### Helpers